fleetingbytes/mrot/crates/mrot/README.md

 ### Getting Cooking Suggestions

 * `mrot what` will suggest some meals to cook, taking your past, planned and ignored meals into account
-* `mrot what --look-ahead "from tomorrow to three days after tomorrow"` same as above, but override the configured look-ahead period
+* `mrot what --ignore-period "from tomorrow to three days after tomorrow"` same as above, but override the configured ignore period
-* `mrot what --no-look-ahead` same as above but no look-ahead, thus potentially suggesting any meals you may have planned to cook in the near future.
+* `mrot what --no-ignore-period` same as above but no ignore period, thus potentially suggesting any meals you may have planned to cook in the near future.
 * `mrot what --ignore liver --ignore salad` same as above, ignoring liver and salad (this supersedes your regular ignore list from your mrot configuration)
 * `mrot what --no-ignore` same as above, not taking the ignore list from your mrot configuration into account
 * `mrot what --number 5` same as above, overriding the regular number of meals to suggest.
 The given number is the upper limit.
 If you have not recorded enough meals to reach this number of suggestions, mrot will suggest less.